elavoie/ssb-tokens/doc/api.md

 - `author`: is the [SSB ID](./help/ssb.txt) or
    [SSB Keys](https://github.com/ssbc/ssb-keys) that is burning the tokens.
+* `publish`: is a boolean flag.
+If `true`, immediately publish the operation in the underlying database.
+Otherwise, construct the message but does not publish the message .
+As long as no other message from the same author has been published in the meantime, the constructed message can be published later in the log with `ssb.add` or `ssb.queue` (see [ssb-db](https://github.com/ssbc/ssb-db)).

 Note: To burn a partial amount from a source, first give the partial amount to yourself.
 To burn a partially spent source, first give to yourself the